AlexandrErohin/home-assistant-flightradar24/README.md

 4. Click `SUBMIT`

 ### Edit Configuration
 You may edit configuration data like radius or coordinates.

+If you have FlightRadar24 subscription, you may authenticate also

 To do that

 1. Go to the <b>Settings</b>-><b>Devices & services</b>.
 2. Search for `Flightradar24`, and click on it.